 When we walk the halls of Planning, Transport and Legislative Assembly in the ACT today, we can be sure that none of those people we see will be there in 30 years.
 Community groups and councils lobby with MLAs and mandarins, who temporarily fill the roles.
 Building a cycle network is a long term task, requiring forward-thinking past the current political cycle.
 The cycle network will take 30 years to build.
 In that time, Canberra’s population will almost double.
 City builders think in decades and not years.
 Cycle corridors reserve the space to build that cycle network.

-RobertsDay is a leading Australian urban planning firm and has penned many of Canberra’s future urban areas, including Ginninderry, Molonglo Stage 3 Project Design Brief and the little know urban renewal in Red Hill.
+As attractive as it may be to build on a greenfield, the future of the ACT is urban renewal – taking the old and turning it into something new.
+In this context, we expect to hear a lot more from RobertsDay, a leading Australian urban planning firm that has penned many of Canberra’s future urban areas, including Ginninderry, Molonglo Stage 3 Project Design Brief, and the little known village in Red Hill.

 Urban sprawl has many costs but in Australian cities, it is still the norm, so we tend not to think about the alternatives.